 Daily Activity Log:

 The student will keep a record of his or her daily activities and report them to the URG internship director on a biweekly basis.
 The form for this log is included with the syllabus.
-The form may be sent by e-mail, FAX or regular mail.
+The form may be sent by mail or scanned and sent by email.

 Student Internship Portfolio:

 The student will be required to turn in a portfolio that includes the information below.
 The material should be submitted electronically as a MS Word document.

 - Introduction (20 points) – This section is a description of where and when the internship took place including the name and address of agency or company, the general region of the state and country where the agency is located, the dates of internship, and an overview of the purpose of agency/company.
 This section should be about 1 page.

 - Organizational Structure of the Agency/business (35 points) - This section should describe the agency including the names of the different sections of the agency, the number and types of jobs in each section, the general responsibilities of the different sections and the administrative chain of command.
 This section should be 2-3 pages depending on complexity of agency.